sukruthganesh/exercise_5/README.md

   Implement an API endpoint that accepts and returns JSON and that returns all the messages in a chat room.
 [1 point]
 - API endpoints require a valid API key in the request header.
 They do not use username/password, and they do not send the API key in the request body.
+[1 point]
 - Write Javascript code that uses `fetch` to retrieve that list of messages.
 [1 point]
 - When a chat room page first loads, clear any sample messages out of the chat histoy.
 [1 point]
 - Create HTML elements for the messages retreived from the API using `document.createElement`.
 Do not write HTML strings.
 [1 point]
-- While in a room, check the messages endpoint every 100 ms and add any new messages to the chat history.[1 point]
+- While in a room, check the messages endpoint every 100 ms and add any new messages to the chat history.
+[1 point]
 - Implement an API endpoint to allow users to post messages in a chat room.
 On all queries, pass variable parts to the SQL statement by using a question mark in the statement and pass in the arguments as a list,